therealgibby/kanye-west-bot/README.md

 ## Usage
 When the bot is online type "$channel" in a text channel you want Kanye Bot to send messages in.
+Kanye Bot will send quotes until it is removed from the server or goes offline.

 ## Kanye Quotes
-The Kanye West quotes are all received from
+All Kanye West quotes are received using
 [ajzbc's kanye.rest REST API](https://github.com/ajzbc/kanye.rest)

 ## Technologies Used